Search Programs

 Interviews with the Experts: Three Prominent Vet Techs

-Read on to learn about three outstanding vet techs and educators why they became vet techs, their greatest professional challenges, and their advice for those seeking to join this high-growth, impactful career.
+Discover three outstanding vet techs and educators on why they became vet techs, their greatest professional challenges, and their advice for those seeking to join this high-growth, impactful career.

 Mr. Yagi has not only has lectured internationally, he also holds prominent leadership positions in NAVTA, the Veterinary Emergency Critical Care Society, and the Academy of Veterinary Emergency and Critical Care Technicians.
 He received his master’s degree in biomedical sciences, veterinary medicine, and surgery from the University of Missouri in 2016.